 Turning Balfron Tower Inside Out

-5″ x 4″ colour transparency film.
+5″ x 4″ colour transparency film

-a selection from the series
+a selection from a series of 240+ transparencies

 Rab Harling’s Tower Art and the Battle for Poplar

 Several months after visiting a friend in Balfron Tower, Rab decided to dedicate several years of his life to this place.
 And so he moved into this metaphor for Brutalist architecture, which now formed the core inspiration for his future artistic endeavors.
 Balfron Tower, an example of the abandoned Futurist path of architecture that haunts the area surrounding the cold, gaping maw of Blackwall Tunnel, offers romantically dystopian views of Poplar’s social housing ghetto, with the silhouette of the imperial seat of power, wrapped in a glass-and-concrete shell of our debts, on the horizon.
 Our future is not determined by what we have managed to create, but first and foremost by our failed dreams and fantasies.
 We should pay more attention to them.

 Fear is a positive thing in London’s architecture.
 The purpose of all of the city’s architecturally interesting modern buildings has been to arouse a new kind of fear in their surroundings – no longer as just a simple reminder of power, but also as a sign that this power is strange and incomprehensible, capable of making anything happen.
 In its cold elegance, paralyzing dynamism, and absolute sexual dominance, the terror of the metropolis becomes hypnotically attractive.